Make the most out of your child's day on the slopes by reading over our helpful parent tips.

-- Remember, children all learn at a different rates and weather conditions play a big part.
+- Remember, children all learn at different rates and weather conditions play a big part.

-- Directions: Drive up Squaw Valley Road, take a left onto Village South Road.
-You may park in the Premier Parking area, park in main parking lot and hop on the shuttle or walk.
+- Directions: Drive up Squaw Valley Road, take a left onto Village East Road.
 See map below.

 - Alpine Kids is located on the lower level of the Base Lodge

 - You are welcome to park temporarily in the drop-off area just below the Alpine base lodge while checking into Alpine Kids Ski & Snowboard School.

 We have developed a children's chairlift code of conduct to help all of us educate our young skiers and riders about the importance of following chairlift best practices.
 Please take an active role in educating your child on the following guidelines.